lore1379/HCI-SerieA-News-FantasyFootball/README.md

 - An identity provider to handle Identification, Authentication and Authorization mechanisms.

 # Summary
-The purpose of this project is to create an ecosystem (full-stack development) for a web application.
+The purpose of this project is to create an ecosystem (full-stack development) for a mobile application.
 The application must be capable of providing the user with a complete and satisfying experience regarding all the Serie A news and informations.

 # Project Documents
 - [Final Report](https://github.com/lore1379/HCI-SerieA-News-FantasyFootball/blob/main/Report.pdf)